-I watched it today and I got teary again this time I could watch it from the father’s viewpoint.
+This time I could watch it from the father’s viewpoint.
 I could see the special relationship between father and daughter and the unconditional trust that the daughter puts in the father.
 Stories after all are all about love, redemption, courage and sacrifice.
 It’s all there in the video.

-I have three daughters.
-I love them deeply and I’m terribly proud of them all.
+I have three daughters, I love them deeply and I’m terribly proud of them all.
 I hope they know that.
 There’s something confronting and deeply profound about the way the father/daughter relationship is portrayed in Cloudbusting that reflects my relationship with them.

 But it’s deeper.

 It’s about good memories.
 “Every time it rains, you’re here in my head, like the sun coming out.”
 I tear up when I write that.